-This project was completed in 2017.
-The mobile app is regularly downloaded from Android and Apple stores and is a useful resource for healthcare professionals, who care for women who need colposcopy for the evaluation of an abnormal smear.
+The mobile app was developed and launched in 2017 and is regularly downloaded from Android and Apple stores and is a useful resource for healthcare professionals, who care for women who need colposcopy for the evaluation of an abnormal smear.
 It is designed to facilitate easy access to information about screening and colposcopy programme management, based on Document 20 from the National Health Service Cervical Screening Programme (NHSCSP) in England.
 It presents information on colposcopy best practice and quality standards using an engaging format.
-The APP will need to be updated in accordance with the new Document 20 guidelines, due to be released late 2019/early 2020.
+The APP was updated in July 2020 in accordance with the new Document 20 guidelines, released in early 2020.